 Over the course of the various proceedings the City of Buenos Aires also has claimed that the riverboat casino is subject to a so-called municipal turnover tax.
 This is a local tax levied by the City of Buenos Aires on any commercial activity usually performed, regardless of the type of activity or the nature of the person performing the activity.
 The amount of the tax is determined on the basis of the gross income during the fiscal year of the taxed activity.
 The City of Buenos Aires has neither assessed nor claimed any specific amount for this tax yet.
 The City of Buenos Aires, however, has made several attempts to inspect our premises in Buenos Aires in order to obtain the necessary evidence and information to be able to assess and collect such tax.
 We do not believe that we are subject to the turnover tax on a variety of grounds.
 Among other things, our riverboat casino is not located within the jurisdiction of the City of Buenos Aires.
-In addition, we believe that under the settlement agreement, as amended, the City of Buenos Aires is prevented from making any tax claims against Casino Buenos Aires.
 The city is also enjoined from making any such claims under the temporary restraining orders issued by the Argentine Federal Court.
 Nevertheless, if we were found to be subject to such tax and required to pay such tax, it could have a material adverse effect on our results of operations.
-We have recently entered into an amendment to the settlement agreement that, among other things, satisfies the obligations of the riverboat casino to pay the municipal turnover tax.
-See "-Litigation in connection with the casino license-Amendment to the Settlement Agreement".